dnigh45/parkerdjphase3project/README.md

 ## Bottom Line

-Through the informing opinions, getting doctors onboard with recommendations, and targetting age groups < 40 years old municipalities will be able to increase the portion of their population that seeks the seasonal flu vaccine.
+Through informing opinions, getting doctors onboard with recommendations, and targeting age groups < 40 years old municipalities will be able to increase the portion of their population that seeks the seasonal flu vaccine.

 ## Data Preparation

 At the outset, the data was not in a usable state and preliminary cleaning needed to be performed.
-Some of the data was unusable due to missing values.
-These categories were:
+Some of the data was unusable due to missing values and was dropped.
+The features were:
 * employment_occupation
 * employment_industry
 * health_insurance
 Additional data manipulation was done via a ColumnTransformer within our pipeline.
 * Categorical and Numeric data was imputed
-* Categorical data was oridinally encoded to be usealbe
+* Categorical data was oridinally encoded
 * Numeric data was standard scaled
 Data was then seperated into train and test sets to prevent data leakage.